-This post originally appeared on VICE UK.
-We used to have a comments section, and then we deleted it so we could write this article.
+We used to have a comments section and then we deleted it so we could write this article.
 I am serious.
 I am serious about this.
 We got the email a few weeks before the change.
 "RE: Comments Section," it read.
 "That cesspit, that awful pit of cess.
-We are closing it because it's just the same three lads named 'Ben' telling us VICE used to be better back in the old days."
-The email continued: "And so you can now write openly about aspects of the lifestyle of the middle class, safe in the knowledge that nobody will call you a 'sell out' or accuse you of being 'out of touch with the common ket-addled reader,' at least as long you do not check the comments thread on Facebook, amen."
-It was a good email, and I liked it.
+We are closing it because it's just the same three lads called 'Ben' telling us VICE used to be better back in the old days."
+The email continued: "And so you can now write openly about aspects of the lifestyle of the middle class, safe in the knowledge that nobody will call you a 'sell out' or accuse you of being 'out of touch with the common ket-addled reader', at least as long you do not check the comments thread on Facebook, amen."
+It was a good email and I liked it.
 The change has negatively affected absolutely no one at all.
 We live, now, in utopia.
 Welcome to it.

-And in that utopia we must talk about dinner parties, because you're probably 26 or thereabouts, and you have been invited to one.
-This happens, and people don't talk about it: Just like you turn 28 and realize all your friends are happily coupled up and have been for years, and you, the last remaining all-singing, all-screwing singleton tearaway, get invited to four weddings in one summer and have a massive Tinder panic when you realize you've got a plus-one to each and nobody to plus-one with.
+And in that utopia we must talk about dinner parties, because you're probably 26 or thereabouts and you have been invited to one.
+This happens, and people don't talk about it: just like you turn 28 and realise all your mates are happily coupled up and have been for years and you, the last remaining all-singing, all-shagging singleton tearaway, get invited to four weddings in one summer and have a massive Tinder panic when you realise you've got a +1 to each and nobody to +1 with.

-That is exactly the same as this, but a couple of years earlier and involving slightly more Le Creuset casserole dishes *.
-Dinner party invites are a rite of passage for all adults to go through with a small quiver of panic when they realize they are many pegs behind the Great Adulthood Race than everyone else they know, love, and live with, and the only real reaction to being invited to one is to sink one bottle of red beforehand and three additional bottles during and cry-vomit into the nearest downstairs bathroom as soon as someone says the word "profiteroles."
+That is exactly the same as this, but a couple of years earlier and involving slightly more Le Creuset casserole dishes *1.
+Dinner party invites are a rite of passage for all adults to go through with a small quiver of panic when they realise they are many pegs behind the Great Adulthood Race than everyone else they know, love and live with, and the only real reaction to being invited to one is to sink one bottle of red beforehand and three additional bottles during and cry-vomit into the nearest downstairs bathroom as soon as someone says the word "profiteroles".

 Here's how to have fun with it!

-Guarantee you that if you turn up in the same "T-shirt, jeans, fucked up Classics" combination you cycle everywhere in then one half of the couple (it is a couple that has invited you to their house for a dinner party, this is the rule) (it is always a couple; imagine a single male inviting a few of you for dinner.
+Guarantee you that if you turn up in the same "T-shirt, jeans, fucked up Classics" combination you cycle everywhere in then one half of the couple (it is a couple that has invited you to their house for a dinner party: this is the rule) (it is always a couple; imagine a single male inviting a few of you for dinner.
 "Alright?
 I'm making spaghetti al forno for a few pals.
 It's not a murder thing!
 Come over!"
-No.) then one half of the couple will silently-but-also-not-very-silently sob behind the kitchen door and whisper-but-actually-very-loudly say "I canNOT beLIEVE they showed up looking like that!
+No) then one half of the couple will silently-but-also-not-very-silently sob behind the kitchen door and whisper-but-actually-very-loudly-say "I canNOT beLIEVE they showed up looking like that!
 This is WHY I hate your FRIENDS!" and the whole resulting atmosphere will be a write off.
-Wear a shirt or a dress, dude.
+Wear a shirt or a dress, mate.
 It's not that much to ask.

-I have had this text conversation circa 100,000 times now:
+I have had this text conversation circa one hundred thousand times now: